 When a vPort operates in auto-VLAN mode, it supports 32 VM groups.
-In the case of 802.1Qbg, when a vPort operates in auto-VLAN mode, the maximum number of VLANs in the inner tag are 256.
+In the case of 802.1Qbg, when a vPort operates in auto-VLAN mode, the maximum number of VLANs in the inner tag is 1024 when switch is configured in standalone mode.
 The vPort cannot be configured in Virtual Ethernet Port Aggregator (VEPA) mode.